karan00034/karan00034/README.md

 - 👋 Hi, I’m karan bhardwaj
-- 👀 I’m interested in learning more about machine learning daily
+- 👀 I’m interested in learning more about MERN stack and web technologies daily
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning MERN stack.
-- 💞️ I’m looking to collaborate on machine learning based projects
+- 💞️ I’m looking to collaborate on MERN stack based projects
 - 📫 How to reach me ...

 <!---